maazsaleem241/Personality-Mood-Library-/README.md

 4. **Per-mood comparison** — one small chart per mood, Group A's top 5 active channels vs Group B's for that same mood.

 If the reconstruction check ever fails, or the script halts on a negative delta, something is genuinely wrong upstream — both are treated as hard errors, not warnings.

-## Known caveats

-- `GROUP_LABEL["B"]` is a placeholder and needs a real value before this is considered final.
-- Validated end-to-end against a partial dataset (3 of the intended participants) during development — logic is confirmed correct, but the actual output numbers will shift once run against the full participant rosters.